urokanen/comp-arch/README.md

 pLRU:	hit perc.
 96.6406%	time: 4140297
 ```
 ## Disassembler for risk-v commands
 This program accepts an elf file, and decodes the .symtab section in it, as well as the .text section.
-In this section, my program decodes the risk-v r32 and rv32m commands
+In this section, my program decodes the risk-v r32 and rv32m commands.
-here is an example of how the elf_test file is decoded:
+Here is an example of how the elf_test file is decoded:
 ```
 .text